 The Bureau of Administrative Adjudication (BAA) handles non-compliant property code ticket disputes and hearings.

 Did you receive a code violation ticket?
 You must pay or dispute the ticket within 30 days, or a penalty will occur.
-After 30 days the ticket will default and a judgment and lien may be filed.
+After 30 days the ticket will default and a judgment and lien may be file.

 Note: Mail-in payments will be processed based on their US Postal Service postmark.
 All payments not made within the allotted time period will be subject to a late penalty.

 You may get fines or penalties for non-compliant property code violations like:

 - Exterior (Peeling paint, car in your yard)